Issey Nakajima-Farran: Denmark

 In the winter transfer window of 2006, Nakajima-Farran had trials with English sides Millwall, Portsmouth for a month and Reading for a couple of days.

 In the spring of 2006, he signed with Danish First Division team Vejle Boldklub.
 He helped the club win the championship and gain promotion to the top league in the Danish football system, the Superliga.
 In February 2007, he extended his contract until the summer of 2009.

 In July 2007, he signed with Danish Superliga side FC Nordsjælland on a four-year contract.
 On 17 July 2007, he made his debut for the club and scored his first goal in a 1-0 victory over FC Copenhagen.

 In the summer of 2009, Nakajima-Frarran went on a trial with Eredivisie team De Graafschap.
 In September 2009, he signed with second tier side AC Horsens.
 In his first season, he helped the club earn promotion to the first tier.
 In August 2011, he agreed to a mutual termination of the remainder of his contract.

 Australia

-In late August 2011, Nakajima-Farran signed a one-year contract contract with A-League club Brisbane Roar.
+In late August 2011, Nakajima-Farran signed a one-year contract with A-League club Brisbane Roar.
 He scored his first goal for Brisbane and set up another a 7–1 victory over Adelaide United on 28 October 2011.
 In November 2011, he scored two goals in a 4-0 victory over Perth Glory, earning Man of the Match honours, with the victory setting set a new Australian sports team record of 36 unbeaten games, which dated back to the previous season.